SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 In the next problem, we will see how to handle a situation where the user enters an input other than a number (for example, **`string`** instead of **`int`**) using ** `try-catch` **.

-### Example: Handling invalid numbers with try-catch
+### Problem: Handling invalid numbers with try-catch

 Write a program that checks if a number **n** is even – if it is, print in on the screen.
 Upon entering an **invalid number**, a message appears stating that the input data is not a valid number, and another input data must be made.